 Although not compulsory, it’s important to create a narrative, putting the figures into context for your customers, your employees and other stakeholders, and set out the action you plan to take to address the gap.
 Any gender pay gap is likely to reflect a combination of internal and external factors (on the one hand, say, the extent of managerial discretion in setting starting salaries and, on the other, the availability of childcare provision locally) that you need to explore.

-The CIPD provide information on the relevant legislation in our dedicated member resource.
+The CIPD provides information on the relevant legislation in our dedicated member resource.
 The legal information provided is for guidance only and if your organisation is following related legal proceedings, you should seek further legal advice from a specialist solicitor.

-Member tool: CIPD Buddy BETA
+Member tool: CIPD Buddy AI AI

-Experiment with AI to find answers on this topic with our prototype.
-Login to explore CIPD Buddy
+Use AI to find trusted answers on our Knowledge hub.
+Start using CIPD Buddy AI

 For information on what the gender pay gap is, if you need to report on it and why, refer to our guidance on understanding the gender pay gap